rleroy/calculator/README.md

 - [ ] Use the new Flow API (JDK9 - JEP 266).
 - [ ] Local-Variable Type Inference (JDK10 - JEP 286).
 - [ ] Use the new HTTP Client API (JK9 - JEP 110 / JDK11 - JEP 321).

+### Step 1 : build

+Your fist goal will be to build the project using JDK11.
+Install it, run `mvn clean install` and see what needs to be fixed.